 What do we take with us?
 What do we leave behind?

-Meditationsculpture.zip is the centerpiece of the Mixed Media Installation “This site is buffering II”, a cathartic space for the human being of the post-digital age.
+Meditationsculpture.zip is the centerpiece of the Mixed Media Installation “This site is buffering II”, a contemplative space of the post-digital age.

 In the centre of the Schuhhaussaal (venerable hall) of the art association Ulm stands an object, surrounded by site fences, like a piece of cargo, inspired by construction sites, public spaces and means of transportation.
 There isn’t a space more real and honest, never completed, a symbol of a steadily continuous working process.

 The visitor is given a smartphone at the entrance, which he can use to augment the cargo object.
 A digital sculpture is projected into the room.
 Fixed on its smartphone, it appears to be in a meditative state.
 By looking at the smartphone screen and circling the digital sculpture, the visitor quietly becomes part of the meditative installation.